siddharthtanna7/KPatrol/README.md

 ## How is it different than kubiscan?

 - **Custom Project**: This project was created out of passion without being fully aware of kubiscan. kubiscan is a very powerful tool, and I would suggest you use it if you like it.
 However, this tool was created for me to learn Go and to add some custom features that I and many others I've interacted with as security engineers require.

 - **Focus**: The focus is on existing users/service accounts that already have sensitive access rather than auditing roles/cluster roles.
-Roles/cluster roles are only risky if attached to a user.This tool gives your immediate and high-impact action points to start working on.
+Roles/cluster roles are only risky if attached to a user.
+This tool gives you immediate and high-impact action points to start working on.
+A context-based approach makes it easier to focus on things that matter instead of sifting through a dump of results.

-- **Exceptions Handling**: Easily add exceptions to exclude specific users, service accounts, namespaces, or resources.
+- **Exclusion Management**: Easily add exceptions to exclude specific users, service accounts, namespaces, or resources.
+Unlike Kubiscan, KPAtrol allows you to add exceptions for users/service accounts, resources, namespaces, and actions.

 ## Usage